ckeditor/ckeditor5/docs/getting-started/legacy-getting-started/legacy-imports.md

 ---
 category: legacy
 order: 10
-menu-title: Packages in the legacy setup - Placeholder guide
 meta-title: Packages in the legacy setup | CKEditor 5 documentation
 modified_at: 2024-06-06
 ---

-# Packages in the legacy setup
+# Imports in the legacy setup

 Starting with CKEditor&nbsp;5 v42.0.0, we introduced new installation methods.
 We changed the way plugins are shipped and hence the format of the import paths.
 This guide will help you learn how to import packages using legacy methods.